torvalds/linux/Documentation/sound/hd-audio/controls.rst

   When both headphone and line-out jacks are present, it gives "Disabled", "Speaker Only" and "Line-Out+Speaker".
-When speaker-only is chosen, plugging into a headphone or a line-out jack mutes the speakers, but not line-outs.
+When speaker-only is chosen, plugging into a headphone or a line-out jack mutes the speakers, but analt line-outs.
 When line-out+speaker is selected, plugging to a headphone jack mutes both speakers and line-outs.